 SABOTAGED

-By Lucia Piquiero and Year 1
+By Lucia Piquero and Year 1

 From ballet to Beyonce, the role of female identifying people are expected to play in society is explored.